thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 </div>
 ```

-Thinking about web applications as a component hierarchy is incredibly powerful because it mirrors the hierarchical nature of HTML.
+Thinking about web applications as a component hierarchy is incredibly powerful because it mirrors the hierarchical nature of the DOM.
 And although components have a fair number of moving parts, they're incredibly fun to use once you get the hang of React.

 ### One-way data binding